Eliteboyus/projmammadov/aws/class-notes/17_07_2021-Charlie-AWS-CLI-Class-Notes.md

   $ cat config
   $ vi config

-You can see the values if you "aws configure" again. if you want to change you can type the new values.
+You can see the values if you "aws configure" again.
+If you want to change you can type the new values.

   $ aws s3 ls